 |Vancity||Victoria (BC) City Property Tax|

-By Mail Property owners are reminded that property tax payments made by mail should be posted no later than June 22.
-Any payment posted after this date may not be received in time and would therefore be subject to a 10% penalty.
-Cheques should be made payable to the City of Victoria in Canadian funds.
+By Mail Property owners are reminded that property tax payments must be received no later than July 2, 2019.
+Any payment received after this date would be subject to a 10% penalty.
+Make cheque payable to the City of Victoria in Canadian funds.

 After Hours Drop-off A drop box is available for non-cash payments.
 It is conveniently located at the Pandora Avenue entrance of City Hall.